Rpascar1/railsJsAPI/README.md

   http://localhost:3000/api/v1/players/ to see the player JSON http://localhost:3000/api/v1/games to see the GAME json which also contains the player data

-to play the game copy the full index.html path which may look something like this if cloned to the desktop - file:///Users/User/Desktop/railsJsAPI/JS-FRONTEND/frontEnd/index.html
+To play the game copy the full index.html path which may look something like this if cloned to the desktop - file:///Users/User/Desktop/railsJsAPI/JS-FRONTEND/frontEnd/index.html

+In the terminal navigate to /Users/user/Desktop/TossACoinAPI_Rails/railsJsAPI/jsApiProgram and start the Rails server using the rails s command.

 Enter a name for player one and player 2 this will create the player profile.
 Set the score limit if no score limit is set default value is 100 to win.